informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `tooltip`: Set to tooltip to show the comment as a hover over tooltip.
 - `inline`: Set to inline to show the comment as an inline tooltip.

+Supported JSON _comment_render_markdown_ patterns:

+- `false`: Don't treat the defined `comment` on this model and its descendants as markdown.
+- `true`: Treat the defined `comment` on this model and its descendants as markdown.

 Supported JSON _uspace_ patterns: